-I, CONSUELO D. GARCIA, Filipino, of legal age and a resident of

-- 1. I am a nominee for independent director of GT CAPITAL HOLDINGS, INC. and have been independent director since May 17, 2021; - 2.
+- I, CONSUELO D. GARCIA, Filipino, of legal age and a resident of No. 2 Poinsettia St., Tahanan Village, Paranaque City, after having duly sworn to in accordance with the law do hereby declare that: - 1.
+I am a nominee for independent director of GT CAPITAL HOLDINGS, INC. and have been independent director since May 17, 2021; - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):